As we’re close to the bottom of the waterfall, we are now including a third metaphor as we figure out how to “divide the pie”.

 For now, let’s assume this calculation is done correctly, and as a Series Seed investor, you are (despite all the lost water) pretty happy with your gain and distribution.
 If your entry valuation was low enough, you should be!

 However, we’re sad to tell you that your watery slice of pie is not coming to you quite yet.
-Check back tomorrow for some more complications.
+Check back for the next post for some more complications.